linagora/tmail-flutter/README.md

   docker run -d -ti -p 8080:80 --name web tmail-web:latest
   ```

-  Then go to http://localhost:8080 and you should be able to login against your JMAP backend using the Team Mail web-app.
+  Then go to http://localhost:8080 and you should be able to login against your JMAP backend using the Twake Mail web-app.

   #### Mount an environment file when running the container